Columbus Cottonmouths: Southern Professional Hockey League (SPHL): 2004–2017

 In 2004, the Columbus Cottonmouths organization joined the Southern Professional Hockey League as one of its inaugural members.
 Led by first year coach, and Columbus hockey legend Jerome Bechard, the team won the first SPHL championship in April 2005 by first winning a one-game playoff against the Fayetteville FireAntz by a 4–2 score.
 They next swept the regular season champion Knoxville Ice Bears to advance to the league finals, which they won against the Macon Trax with two straight victories, ending with a 3–2 overtime win.
 The Snakes' victory capped an undefeated postseason in which they won five games.

 In 2007, the Columbus team won the SPHL Commissioner's Cup as the team with the best season record, but was ousted in the first round of playoffs by the Jacksonville Barracudas, who won the series three games to one.
 In 2008, the Snakes' 22–24–6 regular-season record was a Columbus hockey team's first losing record since 2002–03 and the first one by a non-ECHL team.

 On April 14, 2012, the Cottonmouths won their second President's Cup championship with a two-game sweep of the Pensacola Ice Flyers.
 The Snakes won game one 3–2 at home and then completed the championship series with a 3–1 road victory over the Ice Flyers.
 The Cottonmouths went undefeated in the playoffs, 6–0.

 On January 19, 2017, the bus carrying the Cottonmouths was involved in a rollover on I-74 on the way to play the Peoria Rivermen.
 24 players and staff were injured in the accident.
 In March 2017, it was announced that owners Wanda and Shelby Amos were selling the team and that general manager and head coach Bechard was in charge of looking for a buyer.
-The Amos' cited mounting financial losses as their reason for trying to sell the team and that they would cease operations if a new buyer was not found.
+The Amoses cited mounting financial losses as their reason for trying to sell the team and that they would cease operations if a new buyer was not found.
 On May 3, 2017, the team official suspended operations for the 2017–18 season.
 However, SPHL commissioner Jim Combs confirmed that negotiations with a potential ownership were still ongoing but would only be ready for the 2018–19 season if the ownership transfer was successful.
 In June, the new potential ownership was confirmed as Residential World Media, headed by Fidel Jenkins, and that the purchase was still in negotiations with the SPHL.
 However, it was also stated that the "Cottonmouths" branding would not be included in the purchase and the team would instead be called the Columbus Burn.
 However, in August, the league terminated the application of the Burn to join the league.

 In 2019, professional hockey returned to Columbus in the Federal Hockey League with the Columbus River Dragons.